qclayton15/sprite-locker/README.md

 # 🗃️ The Sprite Locker

 A free **Fortnite sprite & variant tracker** that runs entirely in your browser — no download, no account, no login.
-Track every sprite, level them up, and chase 100% Mastered.
+Track every sprite, level them up, and chase 100% Mastered. **Now updated for Chapter 7 Season 4.**

 **▶ Use it here: https://qclayton15.github.io/sprite-locker/**